United States Virgin Islands

 Is United States Virgin Islands growing or shrinking?

-United States Virgin Islands is growing at a rate of 0.88% per year, adding approximately 767 people annually.
+United States Virgin Islands's population is declining at a rate of -0.52% per year.

 What is the life expectancy in United States Virgin Islands?